 On May 22, 2023 the Company's indirect subsidiary, SeD Capital Pte Ltd ("SeD Capital"), entered into a Stock Purchase Agreement, pursuant to which SeD Capital purchased 39.8 shares (11.6%) of the Common Stock of Sentinel Brokers Company Inc. ("Sentinel") for the aggregate purchase price of \$279,719.
 Sentinel is a broker-dealer operating primarily as a fiduciary intermediary, facilitating institutional trading of municipal and corporate bonds as well as preferred stock, and is registered with the Securities and Exchange Commission, is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA"), and is a member of the Securities Investor Protection Corporation ("SIPC").
-The Company has significant influence over Sentinel as its CEO holds a director position on Sentinel's Board of Directors.
+The Company has significant influence over Sentinel as our CEO holds a director position on Sentinel's Board of Directors.
 Additionally, DSS, of which we own 44.4% and have significant influence over, owns 80.1% of Sentinel.
-During the three months ended March 31, 2024 and 2023 the investment loss in Sentinel was \$26,737 and \$0, respectively.
-Investment in Sentinel was \$98,027 and \$124,763 at March 31, 2024 and December 31, 2023, respectively.
+During three and six months ended June 30, 2024, the investment loss in Sentinel was \$13,054 and \$39,791, respectively.
+During three and six months ended June 30, 2023 the investment loss in Sentinel was \$7,990, respectively.
+Investment in Sentinel was \$84,973 and \$124,763 at June 30, 2024 and December 31, 2023, respectively.